kjacone/swe-agent/README.md

-# LangGraph Software Engineering Agent
+# Boilerplate Software Engineering Agent

 A powerful Software Engineering Agent that assists in the complete software development lifecycle - from requirements analysis to code generation and documentation.